 To protect against cryptanalytic advances, in 2013 Google doubled its RSA encryption key length to 2048 bits and started changing them every few weeks, raising the bar for the rest of the industry.

 G Suite offers administrators enterprise control over system configuration and application settings – all in a dashboard that you can use to streamline authentication, asset protection, and operational control.
+Use integrated Cloud Identity features to manage users and enforce multi-factor authentication and security keys for added protection.
 You can choose the G Suite edition that best meets your organization’s security needs.

 2-step verification greatly reduces the risk of unauthorized access by asking users for additional proof of identity when signing in.
 Our security key enforcement offers another layer of security for user accounts by requiring a physical key.
 The key sends an encrypted signature and works only with the sites that it’s supposed to, helping to guard against phishing.
 G Suite administrators can easily deploy, monitor, and manage the security keys at scale from within the administrator console – without installing additional software.